FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-suggest.md

         // check if the ffSuggestItem matches the desired type for which you want to override the action if (suggestionData.type === "productName") {
-            // configure in the FACT-Finder backend which fields should be returned in the attributes property! var articleNr = suggestionData.attributes["articleNr"];
+            // configure in the FactFinder backend which fields should be returned in the attributes property! var articleNr = suggestionData.attributes["articleNr"];
             window.open("http://www.your-shop.example/" + articleNr, "_blank");